SofieThi/STH_Language/assignment_1/README.md

 ## Usage (reproducing results)

 In order to run this code, clone the repository and store the data in the data folder.
+The data is from Github: https://github.com/computationalstylistics/100_english_novels.
 You will need the packages in the requirements.txt document.

 Input the desired search term when asked "what is your search term?" in the terminal.
-You can also change the window size and text manually, by changing the filepath and the range.
+You can also change the window size (± 5 in this code) and the text manually, by changing the range and the filepath.

-To replicate the results chose the text Bennet_Helen_1910.txt and set the search_term to "park" and the window size to ± 5 (default in this code)
+To replicate the results chose the text Bennet_Helen_1910.txt and set the search_term to "park" (no quotation marks or uppercase when chosing search word).

 ## Discussion of results